HydrologicEngineeringCenter/WLogger/README.md

 11. Implement a message sender
 12. Implement a message receiver that can write received messages to disk
 13. Implement a message reciever that only writes error messages that are of level high.
-14. Use at least 3 design patterns of the following five:
+14. Use at least 3 design patterns of the following five:`Singleton Design Pattern`, `Chain of Responsibility`, `Observer pattern`, 	`Decorator pattern`, and `Builder pattern`.
-	a.
-Singleton Design Pattern
-	b.
-Chain of Responsibility
-	c.
-Observer pattern
-	d.
-Decorator pattern
-	e.
-Builder pattern